 Long-term care (LTC) pharmacies serve the residents of nursing homes, assisted-care facilities, extended-care facilities, and/or retirement homes.
 Usually these are “closed-door” pharmacies, meaning that someone cannot walk in and get a prescription filled like they could at a community retail pharmacy.

-A LTC pharmacy may employ pharmacists, pharmacy technicians, billing personnel, medical record technicians, managers, delivery drivers, IV compounding pharmacy techs, data entry technicians, durable medical equipment (DME) technicians, Information Technology personnel, human resource personnel, marketing pros and salesmen, and other staff as necessary.
+A LTC pharmacy may employ pharmacists, pharmacy technicians, billing personnel, medical record technicians, managers & department supervisors, delivery drivers, IV compounding pharmacy techs, data entry/order entry technicians, durable medical equipment (DME) technicians, Information Technology personnel, human resource personnel, marketing pros and salesmen, and other staff as necessary.

-LTC pharmacy technicians may be required to do data entry work, fill prescriptions, repackage medications, update emergency kit medications, compound I.V.’s, answer phones, process refill requests, file prescription records, reorder medication stock, work with controlled medications, or engage in other duties as directed by a pharmacist or manager.
+LTC pharmacy technicians may be required to do data entry work, fill prescriptions, repackage medications, update emergency kit medications, compound I.V.’s, answer phones, process refill requests, file prescription records, reorder medication stock/be the pharmacy purchaser, work with controlled medications, work in the shipping department, or have other roles/duties as directed by a pharmacist, manager, supervisor, or lead-technician.

-A LTC pharmacy usually bills the residents on a post-consumption basis.
-What this means is that the resident is only billed for the medication that he or she consumed, after they consume it.
-This is different from how a community retail pharmacy gets paid.
-A community retail pharmacy bills on a pre-consumption basis.
+A LTC pharmacy may bill the residents/nursing home facility on a pre-consumption basis.
+What this means is that the resident and their insurance company (or in some cases, the facility, for house stock items) is billed for the medication before it is dispensed to the facility.
+This is typically the same as how a community/chain/supermarket/independent retail pharmacy gets bills.
+A retail pharmacy bills on a pre-consumption basis.
 The patient pays for the medication before they consume it.